 A Conversation with Michael Liebreich

-Michael Liebreich, Author of the Electrification Ladder
+Michael Liebreich, Co-author of the Electrification Ladder

 Adrian Hiel, Director of the Electrification Alliance